 Distribution of television is handled pursuant to the Broadcasting Business Act, with the NBTC as the primary regulator.
 Other forms of audio-visual media, such as DVDs and computer games, are outside the scope of that Act, but other laws are relevant to them.
+Notably, the Film and Video Act provides regulatory framework for cinema and DVDs.

 The NBTC has been particularly active in exercising its authority with respect to content and competition issues.
 In multiple cases, the NBTC has fined operators for the broadcast of what was regarded as inappropriate content.
-It has also intervened in the market to provide for free broadcast of certain sporting events.
+It has also intervened in the market to provide for free broadcast of certain sporting events, to address competition concerns.